franklindyer/cs357-ta-materials/scheme/setup.md

 > (display "Hello World!\n")
 Hello World!
 ```
-You can load a Racket file from the same directory where you ran `racket` using the command `,enter`.
+You can load a Racket file from the same directory where you ran `racket` using the command `,enter` or `enter!`.
 For instance, if you launch Racket in this directory, you should be able to carry out the following:
 ```
 > ,enter "hello.rkt"
 Hello World!